civican/legisinfo/42-1/bills/C-69/bill_text.md

     direct the Commission, by order, to dismiss the application for a certificate.

-  **(2)** An order made under subsection (1) must set out the reasons for making the order. **The reasons must demonstrate that the Governor in Council took into account all the considerations referred to in subsection 183(2) that appeared to the Governor in Council to be relevant and directly related to the pipeline**.
+  **(2)** An order made under subsection (1) must set out the reasons for making the order.
+The reasons must demonstrate that the Governor in Council took into account all the considerations referred to in subsection 183(2) that appeared to the Governor in Council to be relevant and directly related to the pipeline.

   **(3)** An order made under subsection (1) must be made within 90 days after the day on which the report under section `183` is submitted.
 The Governor in Council may, on the recommendation of the Minister, by order, grant one or more extensions of the time limit.
 If the Governor in Council makes an order under subsection `184`(1) or (9), the period that is taken to complete the reconsideration and to submit the report is to be excluded from the calculation of the time limit.